-Refer to the Benefits Details section or Authorizations & Clinical Review Overview | Kaiser Permanente Washington for more information regarding which services, equipment and facility types KFHPWA requires Preauthorization.
+Refer to the Benefits Details section or Authorizations & Clinical Review Overview | Kaiser Permanente Washington for more information Regarding which services, equipment and facility types KFHPWA requires Preauthorization.

-Failure to obtain Preauthorization when required may result in denial of coverage for those services; and the Member may be responsible for the cost of these non-Covered services.
-Members may contact Member Services.
+Failure to obtain Preauthorization when required may result in denial of coverage for those services, and the Member may be responsible for the cost of these non-Covered services.
+Members may contact Member Services to request Preauthorization.